DFE-Digital/register-early-career-teachers-public/documentation/communication-emails-to-schools/new-mentor.md

 Email to mentors to:

 - let them know they've been registered as a mentor
-- llet them know what this means for them
+- let them know what this means for them
 - let them know that they might be able to get training
 - provide support and privacy statement links